 Mobile Friendly - Some test are designed to test if the pages are mobile friendly.
 Google has two tools for doing this, Google PageSpeed and Mobile-Friendly

 Page Loading Times - Some tests measure everything about a page and gives results on an analysis of the whole thing.
-Solarwinds Pingdom is one such, others I use are Catchpoint Web Page Test, and of course Google PageSpeed.
-I should add that I run my own Apache webserver, the "Server in the Cellar", and that has the gzip deflate option turned on.
+The tests I use are: Catchpoint Web Page Test, GTMetrix, Solarwinds Pingdom, Whats My Ip's HTTP Compression Test, Yellow Lab Tools, and of course Google PageSpeed.
+I should add that I run my own Apache webserver, the "Server in the Cellar", and that has Apache's gzip deflate option turned on, and the CSS and JS files are minimized.

 Public Availability - There are two types of tests to show whether a site or indvidual pages are available publically.
 For a simple site test there are places like Down for Everyone or Just Me, Freshping, and Is It Down Right Now.
 To see what an individual page looks like then there are services such as GeoPeeker, LocaBrowser, and WebPageTest.
 These last three are good for checking pages that should be private but for some reason are public.